V-Varga/TrichoCompare/README.md

 A license is necessary in order to install the program, but it is free for academic use.

-Installed on the server at: /usr/local/bin/signalp
+Installed on the Lund University Bioinformatics course server at: /usr/local/bin/signalp

+Version 5.0b of SignalP was used for this project.

 #### TargetP